The Full List Of 2018 Emmy Nominations Has Arrived

 Advertisement

-Thursday morning at 11:30 a.m.
-EST, actors Ryan Eggold (The Blacklist) and Samira Wiley (Orange Is The New Black) announced the full list of nominations.
+On Thursday afternoon, actors Ryan Eggold (The Blacklist) and Samira Wiley (Orange Is The New Black) announced the full list of nominations.

 Below, the 2018 Emmy nominations.
 We will update this list as the nominations emerge.